RachelBaschieri/US-Biochar-Atlas-Biochar-Selection-Tool/README.md

 #To run the app on your local machine
-1. Clone the repository: ```bash git clone https://github.com/your-username/US-Biochar-Atlas-Biochar-Selection-Tool.git cd US-Biochar-Atlas-Biochar-Selection-Tool
+1. Clone the repository: ```bash git clone https://github.com/your-username/US-Biochar-Atlas-Biochar-Selection-Tool.git

+cd US-Biochar-Atlas-Biochar-Selection-Tool

 2. Make sure PostgreSQL is installed and psql is accessible from the command line then run the following:

   a. createdb -U postgres practiceAtlas (This is run first to create the database called practiceAtlas.
 You may be prompted for a password.
 This is the password for your local PostgreSQL postgres user.
 If you haven't set one, you may need to.
 Set a password using psql -U postgres -c "ALTER USER postgres WITH PASSWORD 'yourpassword';", you may replace postgres with your own system user name if you used a different one.
 Skip this if the database already exists.)

   b. psql -U postgres -d practiceAtlas -f practiceAtlas_clean.sql (This command loads the .sql file into your database.)

 3. Copy the example env file:

 cp .env.example .env

 4. Open the .env in a text editor and update values as needed, e.g.:

 DATABASE_URL=postgresql://postgres:yourpassword@localhost:####/practiceAtlas

 SECRET_KEY=your_secret_key

-5. Create a virtual environment: python3 -m venv venv source venv/bin/activate  # On Windows: venv\Scripts\activate
+5. Create a virtual environment:

+   a. python3 -m venv venv

+   b. source venv/bin/activate  # On Windows: venv\Scripts\activate

 6. Install dependencies:

 pip install -r requirements.txt

 7. Run the app:

    flask run